 - Investment process is primarily based on fundamental research, and some consideration of quantitative and technical factors.

-- ESG is fully integrated into the investment philosophy and process.
+- Material ESG factors are incorporated into the investment philosophy and process.

 Investment philosophy and style